 The Fragile Truth about Fragility Fractures

-You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to be more brittle.
-The two actually go hand in hand, as fragility fractures are a common consequence of osteoporosis, and can have serious implications
+You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to become weak.
+The two actually go hand in hand, as fragility fractures are a common consequence of osteoporosis, and can have serious implications.

 Fragility fractures, on the other hand, can occur from something as simple as falling from a standing height or a sudden cough or sneeze.
-For someone with osteoporosis, daily tasks such as walking or cleaning a dusty room can result in a cracked rib.
+For someone with osteoporosis, slipping while walking or performing household chores can result in a cracked rib.

 It’s Not Only the Fall That Hurts

-This can have a significant impact and burden on families and loved ones since one third of people with hip fractures may lose their independence or end up in a nursing home.
-The inability to stand or walk can affect one’s day-to-day life and also their mental well-being, not to mention the lives of those around them.
-Lessthan half of those who survive the hip fracture or related medical issues after the first year regain their previous level of function.
+This can have a significant impact and burden on families and loved ones, since one-third of people with hip fractures may lose their independence or end up in a nursing home.
+The inability to stand or walk can affect one’s day-to-day life and mental well-being, not to mention the lives of those around them.
+Fewer than half of those who survive a hip fracture or related medical issues after the first year regain their previous level of function.

 Osteoporosis makes people more vulnerable to fractures by literally hollowing out their bones, leaving the remaining structures much more fragile and prone to breakage.
 Under a microscope, bones look a little like honeycombs.
 In people with osteoporosis, the gaps between each honeycomb “cell” grow larger, which makes bones brittle and easy to break.

-There is no simple way to determine if you or a loved one has osteoporosis.
-You can’t tell by looking at yourself in the mirror, and you may not feel anything in particular until you have a slight fall that turns into a lingering problem.
 Women over 50 and men over 65 are the most vulnerable to osteoporosis-related breaks.
-Whether you’ve broken a bone recently or not, you should consult your doctor and ask about having a 10-year fracture risk assessment.
+Whether you’ve broken a bone recently or not, you should consult your doctor and ask about using a 10-year fracture risk assessment tool for osteoporosis, such as the FRAX test.

 Don’t wait until you have a nasty fall—getting screened early for osteoporosis may be, quite literally, a life-and-death decision.
 Having osteoporosis is like walking on thin ice, but you just might be the one who breaks.
 Talk to your doctor, who can help assess your risk for fracture and osteoporosis.
 If you are concerned about your bone health, you are not alone.